Alvadora Neighborhood Meeting

 [END VIDEO at 0:16:08]

-The purpose of this video vignette is to portray a social worker utilizing practice behaviors necessary for both community and organizational practice.
+This video portrays a social worker utilizing practice behaviors necessary for both community and organizational practice.
 The video depicts a regular meeting of an executive board of a neighborhood group.
 The members of this board have been elected by the larger neighborhood group to make certain types of decisions.
 The video shows the group utilizing Roberts Rules of Order to structure their meeting.
+You are encouraged to critically examine the use of this procedure; how can such a process facilitate efficient management of organizational business?
+How might it stifle dissent or marginalize particular voices?
 The group is facilitated by the chair of the board.
-The group first discusses and makes a decision about old (unfinished) business regarding a large expenditure on new lights for a major street in the community.
+The group first discusses and makes a decision about a large expenditure on new lights for a major street in the community.
 Afterwards, the group discusses the main business of the meeting, a decision whether to endorse the petition of a partnership of two potential small business owners to acquire a liquor license from the city to open a new restaurant that will serve food and liquor.
-The group deliberates on the advantages and disadvantages of opening a new restaurant that serves liquor, given the challenge the neighborhood has with the problem of alcoholism.
+The group deliberates on the advantages and disadvantages of opening a new restaurant that serves liquor, given the challenge the neighborhood has with the problem of alcohol use.
+This exchange illustrates the ways that people’s perceptions of a given issue shape their opinions about how the issue should be resolved—and even determines which issues are discussed at all.
+You might roleplay another meeting of this same type of group.
+What else could they be discussing, related to the concerns of the community?
+How might framing the problems differently lead to different approaches to resolve them?